 Plagiarism is defined as misusing another person's published or unpublished work by presenting their ideas, writing or other intellectual property as one's own without proper acknowledgement (Senate Policy on Academic Honesty, section 2.1.3.).
-There are a number of acts that are considered to be plagiarism, for example:
+There are several acts that are plagiarism, for example:

-- copying content word-for-word from a source without proper citation; paraphrasing from a source without proper citation; submitting work you have already submitted for another course without the instructor's approval; rewording someone else's work which you submit as your own; - having a third party complete work in whole then submitting it as one's own (also known as contract cheating).
+• copying content word-for-word from a source without proper citation; • paraphrasing from a source without proper citation; submitting work you have already submitted for another course without the instructor's approval; • rewording someone else's work which you submit as your own;

+• having a third-party complete work in whole then submitting it as one's own (also known as contract cheating).